benisde/customer_shopping_habits/README.md

 ## Content-based recommendation

-1. Movie recommendaions based upon Keywords
+1. Movie recommendations based upon Keywords

 The user gives a Movie Title as input and based on the keywords associated, the tool returns the top 10 movies.
 ![A screenshot of the result.](Images/Keywords_op.png)